Gerhard Barkhorn: Operation Barbarossa

 In preparation of Operation Barbarossa, the German invasion of the Soviet Union, II.
 Gruppe of JG 52, without a period of replenishment in Germany, was ordered to airfields close to the German-Soviet demarcation line.
 While the Gruppenstab (group headquarters unit) and 4.
 Staffel were based at Suwałki in northeastern Poland, 5. and 6.
 Staffel were transferred to a forward airfield at Sobolewo.
 For the invasion, II.
 Gruppe of JG 52 was subordinated to the Geschwaderstab (headquarters unit) of Jagdgeschwader 27 (JG 27—27th Fighter Wing).
 The Geschwader was part of the VIII.
 Fliegerkorps commanded by Generaloberst Wolfram Freiherr von Richthofen which supported the northern wing of Army Group Centre.

 On 22 June, the German forces launched the attack on the Soviet Union which opened the Eastern Front.
 That day, Barkhorn flew five combat missions in support of the invasion.
 On his third mission, he was credited with a ground victory over a Polikarpov I-15 fighter aircraft during a strafing attack on a Soviet airfield.
 Barkhorn claimed his first aerial victory by shooting down a Red Air Force Ilyushin DB-3 bomber on 2 July, flying his 120th combat sortie.
 That day, II.
 Gruppe claimed 19 aerial victories in combat near Barysaw.
 The next day, II.
 Gruppe moved further east to an airfield at Sloboda, east of Minsk where they stayed for two days.
 The Gruppe then moved to Lyepyel where they supported Panzergruppe 2 and 3 in their advance to Vitebsk and Polotsk.
 On 12 July, the Gruppe moved to Kamary, an airfield in the western parts of Vitebsk.
 Barkhorn flew many combat missions during this period without claiming a further aerial victory.
 On 16 July, he was tasked with shuttling a Bf 109 back to Werneuchen in Germany for repairs, a task normally given to junior pilots.
-Ten days later, he returns to the Eastern Front.
+Ten days later, he returned to the Eastern Front.
 By this time, II.
 Gruppe had advanced to Andrejewka airfield near Smolensk.
 On 28 July, Barkhorn claimed his second aerial victory over a Polikarpov I-16 fighter.
 The following day, he was credited with the destruction of a DB-3 bomber, his third aerial victory.